simpleforce/simpleforce/README.md

 A set of unit test cases are provided to validate the basic functions of simpleforce.
 Please do not run these unit tests with a production instance of Salesforce as it would create, modify and delete data from the provided Salesforce account.

-## License and Acknowledgement

-This package is released under BSD license.
-Part of the code referenced the simple-salesforce (https://github.com/simple-salesforce/simple-salesforce) project and the credit goes to Nick Catalano and the community maintaining simple-salesforce.

-Contributions are welcome, cheers :-)